freenode/web-7.0/content/pages/policies.md

 content such as warez or illegal content, spam, or squatting a namespace preventing others from utilizing it.

-Channels found in violation of an infraction will be given a warning.
-A second violation is terms for removal of its channel operators.

 In accordance with UK law freenode has no tolerance for any activity that could be construed
 as: